 If a Participant ceases to be employed or engaged by the Company for cause, no Option held by such Participant will, unless otherwise determined by the Board, on the recommendation of the Compensation Committee, be exercisable following the date on which the Participant ceases to be so employed or engaged.
-If a Participant ceases to be employed or engaged by the Company other than for cause, the Options that had vested and are held by such Participant will, unless otherwise determined by the Board of Directors, be exercisable until the earlier of (i) the date that is twelve months following the date on which the Participant ceases to be so employed or engaged; or (ii) the expiry period of the Option.
+If a Participant ceases to be employed or engaged by the Company other than for cause, the Options that had vested and are held by such Participant will, unless otherwise determined by the Board of Directors, be exercisable until the earlier of (i) the date that is sixty (60) days following the date on which the Participant ceases to be so employed or engaged; or (ii) the expiry period of the Option.

 With the exception of Options granted to Investor Relations Service Providers, all Options granted to a Participant under the Equity Incentive Plan shall vest as may be established by the Board of Directors at the time of the grant, on the recommendation of the Compensation Committee, and in compliance with requirements of the Exchange.
-For Options granted to Investor Relations Service Providers, the Board of Directors will, at the time of grant, determine the vesting date for such Options, provided that such Options must vest in stages over a period of not less than twelve (12) months such that: (i) one quarter of the Options vest no sooner than three months after the grant; (ii) no more than another one quarter (1/4) of the Options vest no sooner than nine months after the grant; (iii) no more than another one quarter (1/4) of the Options vest no sooner than nine months after the grant; (iv) the remainder of the Options vest no sooner than twelve (12) months after the grant; (iv) the remainder of the Options vest no sooner than nine months after the grant; and (iv) the remainder of the Options vest no sooner than twelve (12) months after the grant; (iv) the remainder of the Options vest no sooner than twelve (12) months after the grant; (iv) the remainder of the Options vest no sooner than twelve (12) months after the grant; (vertice) the Options vest no sooner than nine months after the grant; and (vertice) the Options vest no sooner than twelve (12) months after the grant.
+For Options granted to Investor Relations Service Providers, the Board of Directors will, at the time of grant, determine the vesting date for such Options, provided that such Options must vest in stages over a period of not less than twelve (12) months such that: (i) one quarter of the Options vest no sooner than three months after the grant, (ii) no more than another one quarter (1/4) of the Options vest no sooner than six (6) months after the grant; (iii) no more than another one quarter (1/4) of the Options vest no sooner than nine months after the grant; and (iv) the remainder of the Options vest no sooner than twelve (12) months after the grant.

 Certain Participants have a net exercise right with respect to Options under the Equity Incentive Plan.
-The Company receives no cash payment at exercise and the option-holder receives only a number of Shares equal to the in-the-money value of the Shares underlying the options (by reference to the volume weighted average trading price of those shares for the 5 trading days before exercise).
+The Company receives no cash payment at exercise and the option-holder receives only a number of Shares equal to the in-themoney value of the Shares underlying the options (by reference to the volume weighted average trading price of those shares for the 5 trading days before exercise).
 The net exercise right will not be available for Options held by Investor Relations Service Providers.